Ethics Officer (Health Sciences), Western University

 Responsibilities

-The Ethics Officer serves as the primary liaison between the REB and the researcher and their research team.
+The Ethics Officer (Health Sciences) serves as the primary liaison between the REB and the researcher and their research team.
 The role ensures prompt processing of research protocols and conformity with Western and regulatory guidelines.
-The Ethics Officer provides guidance and acts as a subject matter expert regarding research ethics processes and requirements, delivering client-oriented services in support of the University’s research initiatives and endeavours.
-The Ethics Officer provides timely and satisfactory solutions to problems and issues arising among investigators, the Research Ethics Boards and funding or regulatory agencies.
+The Ethics Officer (Health Sciences) provides guidance and acts as a subject matter expert regarding research ethics processes and requirements, delivering client-oriented services in support of the University’s research initiatives and endeavours.
+The Ethics Officer (Health Sciences) provides timely and satisfactory solutions to problems and issues arising among investigators, the Research Ethics Boards and funding or regulatory agencies.

 Qualifications